Rydalmere, NSW 2116 — Servicing all Sydney suburbs

 Do you do small jobs — just a leaking tap?

 Absolutely.
-We’d rather do your $120 tap washer today than lose you as a customer later.
+We’d rather sort your tap washer today than lose you as a customer later.
 Small jobs are how you find out whether a plumber is actually good.

 Do you guarantee your work?